 Two bases per section support each panel of glass.
 Surface mount bases are adjustable to accommodate unleveled concrete or pool decking.
-A chalk line or string line ensures that the fence runs straight and true.
+A chalk line or string line ensures that the glass pool fence runs straight and true.

 A hammer drill with masonry bit is required to drill holes into concrete.
 Concrete anchors inserted into the drilled holes fasten the bases to the decking.
 For wood decking, use lag bolts to mount the bases.

 Blocking between joists helps provide a solid foundation for lags to bite into on wood decking.
-A trim cover hides the fasteners used for securing the bases.
+A trim cover plate hides the fasteners used for securing the bases.